StevenLambion/SwiftDux/README.md

 Starting with beta 5, using an ObservableObject with a TextField causes the cursor to fall behind the text changes while typing too fast.
 This doesn't appear to effect @State properties, but I have been able to reproduce it using a simple ObservableObject based model.
 This will likely be fixed in a future beta.

+#### View doesn't update after it dispatches an action

+See next issue below.
+For some reason, the observable object for dispatched actions is ignored by SwiftUI after its parent view has re-rendered in some cases.
+The observable object used by the state continues to work fine.
+I'm currently investigating the issue.
+The current fix is to manually implement the updateWhen(action:) function to rerender the view.

 #### SwiftUI doesn't properly resubscribe to bindable objects after their initial creation.

 ~~Create all bindable objects outside of SwiftUI before binding them.
 Avoid recreating the objects.~~

-Apple says this is fixed in beta 4.
-A quick test project appears to confirm it.
+~~Apple says this is fixed in beta 4.
+A quick test project appears to confirm it.~~

+This appears to be almost fixed, but I'm still seeing it occur in one instance.
+I have not been able to verify if it's a bug in SwiftUI or a side-effect of its re-rendering behavior.
+I've submitted feedback to Apple.

 [swift-image]: https://img.shields.io/badge/swift-5.1-orange.svg
 [ios-image]: https://img.shields.io/badge/platforms-iOS%2013%20%7C%20macOS%2010.15%20%7C%20tvOS%2013%20%7C%20watchOS%206-222.svg